 PROSCI change management methodology has been widely used in both private and public sectors to manage “the people side of change.”
 The methodology is based on three phases: (1) PREPARING FOR CHANGE READINESS, (2) MANAGING CHANGE, and (3) REINFORCING CHANGE.
 But PROSCI is fast becoming a relic – an outdated methodology based on old school management and business strategy perspectives that should be deemed obsolete.

 Executives and HR managers can’t prod or coax people to change and they can’t afford to wait until employees are “prepared and ready” for change.
 Neither can they merely be content to “manage” change; they need to be ahead of it.
-Implementing a three-phase change management control process, project workstream, and checklist will leave you the equivalent of three (or more) phases behind in the dust, struggling to recover pace.
+Implementing a three-phase, non-cyclical change management control process, project workstream, and checklist will leave you the equivalent of three (or more) phases behind in the dust, struggling to recover pace.

 IF PROSCI’S DEAD, WHAT’S NEXT?